Erik1007/Alices-Restaurant/README.md

 Another concept that will be involved in the next round of improvments will be the re-insertion of the favicon icon that initially was installed but was removed at the last moment as it was not rendering consistenly or correctly.

+In the next round of deployment, I will reintroduce the javascript that was previously working to create a message inside of the pop up modal, that for some reason decided not to work any longer, so it was removed to prevent it from causing an other issues.

 Lastly, in the next round of development for this project, I intend on adding a success and failure html pages that will link off of the confirm button in the rservation modal.
 There were many attempts made pre-submission to make this a possibility, however, I determined that the confirm modal was enough of an user C.R.U.D. interaction and that the additional pages would be for the net round of development.